Whitney Bond: Food blog

 Bond is the creator of WhitneyBond.com, a San Diego–based food blog focused on variations of classic American, Southern Californian, Baja-Style Mexican, and Tex-Mex recipes that Bond creates.
 Her blog was originally entitled Little Leopard Book in reference to her leopard-covered notebook where she'd create her new recipes.
 Bond and her blog have been featured on television shows across the country, such as Fox's Morning Blend and San Diego Living on San Diego 6 in San Diego.
 Her food blog is also regularly featured on social media, Podcasts, and other blogs.
 Bond's blog focuses on her original recipes based on the season, sponsored posts, restaurant reviews, and food-related themes in general.
 She also focuses blog themes on traditional American and new rendez-vous holidays, such as Thanksgiving, Christmas, and even Friendsgiving.

 Apps

 Bond released the Amazon Alexa Skill Whitney Bond's Recipe Search in 2016 that allows users to search her blog and the Internet for specific or themed recipes.
 The skill also allows users to select a recipe and Alexa will walk them through the process of making of the recipe with the ability to list out the ingredients.
 Other features include recipe selection for undecided users, emailed results with links and images, and themed recipes by cuisine, diet, holiday, cooking tool, etc.

 Books

 Bond wrote her cookbook, Buffalo Style: Ditch the Wings, Keep the Sauce, in 2013.
 The book aims to diversify the readers' use of buffalo sauce away from just being a sauce for chicken wings.
-The book features recipes that infuse buffalo sauce into traditional favorites such as enchiladas, lasagna, macaroni and cheese, meatloaf, and pasta, amongst others.
+The book features recipes that infuse buffalo sauce into traditional favorites such as enchiladas, lasagna, macaroni and cheese, meatloaf, and pasta, among others.